Associate Professor, Co-Director of Undergraduate Studies

 University of Chicago, B.A.

-Currently, Dr. Kouros is conducting a longitudinal study of how family relationships, including marital and parent-child relationship quality, are related to mental health in children with autism spectrum disorder (ASD).
-The Couples & Kids with Autism Study will follow approximately 130 families and children, with the goal understanding the unique strengths and challenges of families raising a child with ASD and improving the mental health of children with ASD.
+Currently, Dr. Kouros is conducting a longitudinal study of how family relationships, including marital and parent-child relationship quality, are related to mental health among children on the autism spectrum.
+The Couples & Kids with Autism Study will follow approximately 130 families, with the goal understanding the unique strengths and challenges of families raising a child on the spectrum and improving the mental health of children.
 This study is funded by the Eunice Kennedy Shriver National Institute of Child Health and Human Development and is in collaboration with Dr. Naomi Ekas and the FACES Lab at Texas Christian University.

 Areas of Research Expertise: